-Data files may be loaded with or without an associated raw file but data files loaded without a raw file (i.e. data files saved prior to software version 2.5) are limited to the original display mode and display formatting options.
-When a raw file is loaded with the data file the software has available the primitive data and can therefore perform the necessary calculations to format the data to virtually any display settings (one notable exception is switching between the 'X' axis linear and log settings).
+Data files may be loaded with or without an associated raw file but data files loaded without a raw file are limited to the original display mode and display formatting options.
+When a raw file is loaded with the data file the software has available the primitive data and can therefore perform the necessary calculations to format the data to virtually any display settings (one notable exception is switching between the 'X' axis lin/log setting).